 This lesser-known route actually takes you from the Whistler side of Garibaldi Lake.
 The trailhead is accessed by following a route into Cheakamus Lake.
 This the first right-hand turn as you enter the Whistler municipality and is well signposted as the Cheakamus Forest Service Road and Cheakamus Lake.
 After about 1.5km on the trail from the parking lot, there is a signpost and a route down to a bridge that crosses the Cheakamus River and begins the ascent on the other side of the valley via some steep switchbacks.
 If you are a fan of solitude, this is a route for you.

 The Rubble creek access can get a little crowded, and with a little more adventure, the rewards from this approach can be blissful.
 The climb continues up through thick forest until it begins to give way to Helm Creek in the alpine.
-As the trees thin, you are rewarded with an imposing view of Black Tusk as you are directly beneath it’s steepest face.
+As the trees thin, you are rewarded with an imposing view of Black Tusk as you are directly beneath its steepest face.

 Helm Creek is a beautiful spot to take a lunch break and absorb some of the surroundings for all their beauty.
 The established trail continues its meander through the alpine meadows for a few more kilometres until it meets the same junction as the Taylor Meadows route, just from the other direction.
 Hang a left and continue your final climb up onto Panorama Ridge.

 As all the hiking routes into Panorama ridge are a full day affair, an overnight camping stop can be a wonderful addition to your trip.
 Hike halfway, pitch your tent and complete your route the next day with plenty of time to stop and smell the flowers.
 Both Taylor Meadows from the Rubble Creek side and Helm Creek Meadows from the Cheakamus side have tent pads in a wonderful alpine setting.
 Be sure to check all of the local camping restrictions that may be in place before heading out via the BC Parks website.

 Sightseeing by plane is one of the most extraordinary things to do in Whistler.
 The Sea To Sky’s mountainous region was formed during the last ice age.
 A time when active volcanoes erupted into the vast icefields that once dominated the landscape.